Van Security: 8 Systems Rated for UK Trades (2026) featured image

 • Professional fitting required (£449–£549 fully fitted)

-• If you forget your PIN sequence, breakdown assistance needed
+• If you forget your PIN sequence, you will need breakdown assistance

 Typical Cost: £449–£549 Fully Fitted

 The Ghost 2 has no subscription fees.
 You pay once, and that's it for life.
-Given the average tool claim is £3,000, the maths are obvious.
-Look for a TASSA-approved installer near you; they carry certification from the Tracker and Aftermarket Security Systems Association.
+Given the average tool claim is £1,500 to £2,200, the maths are obvious.
+Look for a TASSA-approved installer near you; they carry certification from the Tracking And Aftermarket Security System Association.

 Mechanic installing Ghost 2 CAN bus immobiliser module under van dashboard